 - Difference between share pledge by promoters of small companies and large companies.

-- What does release of pledge of shares by Bank/NBFC means?
+- What does the release of the pledge of shares by Bank/NBFC mean?

 Pledging of Shares